Congresswoman Jackie Walorski killed in car crash

 US Representative Jackie Walorski, a Republican from Indiana’s 2nd district, was killed in an automobile accident on Wednesday.

-According to a reporter for an Indiana CBS affiliate, Ms Walorski died following a crash in Elkhart County at 12.32 pm local time.
+According to multiple news outlets Ms Walorski died following a crash in Elkhart County at 12.32 pm local time.

-A spokesperson from her office did not immediately respond to a request for confirmation from The Independent.
+Ms Walorski’s communications director, Emma Thompson, was named among the deceased, as was a local Republican Party official.
+According to the news station, Ms Walorski’s vehicle was struck head-on by a driver who crossed over into oncoming traffic; the driver of that vehicle died as well.

+A northbound passenger car traveled left of center and collided head on with a southbound vehicle.— Erica Finke WSBT (@EricaFinkeTV) August 3, 2022

 Register for free to continue reading